 -

 Unfortunately gatekeeping education in the Tattoo Industry is rampant.
-The adverse power dynamic existing in too many tattoo studios more often than not creates conditions where apprentices are taken advantage of for free labor and even worse, cases of abuse (physical & psychological) have been documented.
+The adverse power dynamic existing in too many tattoo studios more often than not creates conditions where apprentices are taken advantage of for free labor and even worse, cases of abuse have been documented.

 House of Ink Tattoo University (HOITU) is a dedicated tattoo school where you will receive consistent and pre-scheduled one-on-one training and time with a professional artist to review your work and teach techniques.
 And although House of Ink does operate an official tattoo studio, you will not be required to service, clean or monitor the shop.
 You will not be required to submit to duty requests by other artists, employees, or management.
 No unpaid labor, no “grunt” work.
 You are there for one single purpose: To learn tattoo and become an experienced, confident and licensed Tattoo Artist.